mvolkmann/blog/src/web-dev-tips.md

 that supports "chained" animations.
 If a list contains two time values, the first must be for `animation-duration` and the second must be for `animation-delay`.
+Note that the `animation-iteration-count` value can be a number which is distinguishable from a time value.

 The following example demonstrates many of the animation properties.
 It moves a square around the window when the "Start" button is pressed.